5 - 6

 Starting early is recommended as the route gets tracked out quickly.

+You will need to do your due diligence and go through the proper Parks Permit system to ski this line.
 To get to the north bowl, start at the Discovery Center and follow Connaught Creek to Balu Pass.

 If you don't have the annual restricted permit pass, however, it's a good idea to check in and make sure the Grizzly Shoulder and Ursus are open just in case you change plans.